You are $75 away from free shipping

 Wondering how lowlights can help add dimension to your blonde hair?
 Here’s what you need to know.

 What to ask for at the salon: Based on the look you want, your colorist will add lowlights to your hair that are at least one shade darker than your lightest highlight, while never going darker than your base color.
-Make sure your stylist knows you want a natural-looking hair color so that they can use a balayage technique to apply super-thin sections of lowlights instead of fatter ones.
+Make sure your stylist knows you want a natural-looking hair color so that they can use a balayage technique to hand paint super-thin sections of lowlights instead of fatter ones.

 Not exactly sure what to ask for at the salon?
-Here are a bunch of pretty ideas to guide you!
+Here are a bunch of pretty lowlight ideas to guide you!

 Looks best on: neutral complexions.
 The additional warmth can help balance out neutral skin tones for an overall glowing look.